Tropical Storm Debby (2012): Elsewhere

 Offshore in the Gulf of Mexico, nine oil production platforms and one drilling rig were damaged.
 Overall, United States oil production decreased by 2%.
 On June 25, 44% of the daily oil and 33% of the daily natural gas production in the Gulf of Mexico was shut down.
 The following day, companies began returning employees to platforms and production was rapidly restored.
 A man in Orange Beach, Alabama drowned after being swept away by heavy surf.
 Heavy rainfall from Debby extended northward into southern Georgia, peaking at 12.7 in in Fargo.
 Localized and isolated flooding occurred in nearby Lowndes County, with up to 1 ft of water in the parking lot at a Sonny's restaurant in Lake Park.
-The remnants of Debby passed about 90 mi north of Bermuda on June 29 and produced tropical storm force winds on the island, but caused no damage.
+The remnants of Debby passed about 90 mi north of Bermuda on June 29 and produced tropical storm force winds on the island.